lukejones/designchallenge/challenges/2018-05-13-two-factor-authentication.md

 ---
 title: Two-Factor Authentication on iOS
 summary: As security and privacy become more important, so does two-factor authentication.
-This exercise is to introduce two-factor authentication to an established application in an intuitive manner, and then encourage the users of the application to opt-in to the new security measures.
+This exercise is to introduce two-factor authentication to an established application in an intuitive manner, then figure out how to encourage the users of the application to opt-in to these essential new security measures.
 author: Luke Jones
 authorurl: https://lukejones.me
 ---